Getting your Trinity Audio player ready...

 Gang of Four Design Patterns

-In this article, we would be discussing some of the important design patterns that, in my opinion, is really important for every developer who is working in the software industry.
+In this article, we would be discussing some important design patterns that, in my opinion, are really important for every developer who is working in the software industry.

 Singleton Pattern